ClaraML96/ClaraML96.github.io/index.markdown

 *Want to learn more about the infrastructure that makes this night possible?
 See this behind-the-scenes feature on [how NYC manages crowd control and transit for New Year’s Eve](https://gothamist.com/news/heres-how-nyc-prepares-for-new-years-eve-in-times-square).*

 [comment]: <> (*Visual idea: A map of protest locations with ridership changes at nearby stations.* / title="Subway Ridership Change During Protest Events (Brooklyn & Midtown) )
+-->

 ---

 ## Act III: When the City Struggles – The Subway Feels It

-When the city experiences stress - if it is human, technical or environmental - the underground feels it.
+When the city experiences stress -if it is human, technical or environmental- the underground feels it.

 If we examine the overall distribution of major incidents over time, from 2020-2024, we can begin to see patterns in how and when things go wrong.
 This heatmap reveals when certain types of incidents dominate the MTA's operations.
 <div style="display: flex; justify-content: center; align-items: center;">